 New Zealand flaxes, cabbage trees, and tree ferns are particularly in vogue in Britain, perhaps because they seem so exotic there.
-Cabbage trees are so much a part of the landscape in the south of England that they have become known as Torquay palms, and are used in tourist posters to promote Cornwall as the English Riviera.
+Cabbage trees are so much a part of the landscape in the south of England that they have become known as Torquay or Torbay palms, and are used in tourist posters to promote Devon as the English Riviera.

 Native plants growing overseas often look healthier than those in New Zealand, as they are free from many of the pests and diseases that attack them at home.
 Cabbage trees overseas do not have their leaves notched by the cabbage tree moth as they do in New Zealand, and pōhutukawa grows well in Spain, where there are no possums to nibble at them.